Quasi-stationary Monte Carlo and the ScaLE Algorithm: Discrete Time Sequential Monte Carlo Construction

 It is convenient to define some simplifying notation.
 We define the law of a discrete time process (in which is embedded a continuous time process taking values in $C[0,\infty)$):

 and of a family of processes indexed by $k$, $\overline{\mathbb{K}}^x_k$, again incorporating a continuous time process taking values in $C[0,\infty)$, via:

-With a slight abuse of notation, we use the same symbol to refer to the associated finite dimensional distributions, with the intended distribution being indicated by the argument.
+With a slight abuse of notation, we use the same symbol to refer to the associated finite-dimensional distributions, with the intended distribution being indicated by the argument.
 We also define the \emph{marginal} laws, $\mathbb{W}^x$ and $\mathbb{K}_k^x$ via:

-\begin{proposition} Under mild regularity conditions (cf. \cite{smc:theory:Del04,smc:clt:Cho04}), for any $\varphi : \mathbb{R}^d \to \mathbb{R}$, any algorithm within the framework described admits a central limit in that:
+\begin{proposition} Under mild regularity conditions (cf. \cite{bk:fk,as:c04}), for any $\varphi : \mathbb{R}^d \to \mathbb{R}$, any algorithm within the framework described admits a central limit in that:

 where, $Z$ is a standard normal random variable, $\Rightarrow$ denotes convergence in distribution, and: { } \end{proposition}